melissadiep94/covid19-project/README.md

-### Vaccination + Population data
+### II.
+Vaccination + Population data
-1. We merged vaccination data with population data and created a stacked bar graph to showcase the  percentage of population vaccinated -  vaccination initiated over vaccination completed, with markers used to point the actual total cases in % of population by county,NJ. used population data for the counties in NJ from the most up to date dataset from 2019.
+1. We merged vaccination data with population data and created a stacked bar graph to showcase the  percentage of population vaccinated initiated and vaccination completed, with markers used to point the actual total cases in % of population by county,NJ.

 ![Image](Images/Vaccination_counties_NJ_Jun2021.png)